nheron/droolsonboarding/gettingStarted/implementation_the_promotion_step.md

-# Implementation the promotion step
+# Implementation the Zurich promotion step

 ## Creating the rule